woolandsilkco/woolandsilkco.github.io/_posts/2020-09-21-newsletter-september-21-2020.md

 Tues - Sat:  10am-3pm every day  (no evenings)

 <h1>New Store Protocols:</h1>
 1) for the safety of all of our customers: do not visit the store if, you have a cough, fever have been exposed to a COVID-19 patient, or have a person in your household who may have been exposed.
-Staff may ask you at the door.
+Staff may ask you at the door.<br />
 2) The wearing of a mask is now mandatory.
 Our staff will be wearing masks while interacting with customers.
-Please come in supplied with your own mask.
+Please come in supplied with your own mask.  <br />
 3) there will be a limit of 7 customers in the store at any time.
-Please check before entering
+Please check before entering<br />
-4) social distancing (keeping 6ft from others) will be maintained in the store
+4) social distancing (keeping 6ft from others) will be maintained in the store<br />
-5) upon entry you will be given hand sanitizer
+5) upon entry you will be given hand sanitizer<br />
-6) please limit yarn handling to items that you are  intending to purchase
+6) please limit yarn handling to items that you are  intending to purchase<br />
-7) payment will be limited to:  Tap (Interac, Visa, M/C)  Cash is not being accepted at this time
+7) payment will be limited to:  Tap (Interac, Visa, M/C)  Cash is not being accepted at this time<br /><br />

-Please adhere to the above rules & regs as we do not wish to be fined (It's $5000 !!) or shut down.
+Please adhere to the above rules & regs as we do not wish to be fined (It's $5000 !!) or shut down.<br />
 Thank you so much for your consideration

 - no returns will be accepted